-Wellfleet is planning a solar photovoltaic (PV) array on the capped landfill.
-After issuing a Request for Proposals (RFP) and receiving three proposals, the town has decided to enter into negotiations with Ameresco for an energy services contract to design, obtain permits, construct, operate, maintain and decommission a 1.2 Megawatt array of 2500 panels on top of the landfill.
+Wellfleet has built a solar photovoltaic (PV) array on the capped landfill.
+After issuing a Request for Proposals (RFP) and receiving three proposals, the town has decided to enter into negotiations with Ameresco for an energy services contract to design, obtain permits, construct, operate, maintain and decommission a 1.2 Megawatt array of 2400 panels on top of the landfill.

 Ameresco has built, owned and operated at least twelve solar PV landfill projects for municipal customers in Massachusetts.

 The array will face south towards the transfer station, so there will be no glare for abutting houses.

 - Present to Wellfleet Residents/Homeowners – July 27 2018 (Done)